okcashpro/okcash/docs/docs/community/best-practices.md

 ## Running Tests

-It is imperative to run all existing tests before creating a PR to ensure that your modifications do not introduce regressions or new bugs.
+It is imperative to run all existing tests (`pnpm test`) before creating a PR to ensure that your modifications do not introduce regressions or new bugs.
 This practice preserves the stability and reliability of the codebase, ensuring that the integration of your changes does not disrupt existing functionality.

 ## Branching Strategy